mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 ## App identity

-To identity your PWA the JSON must include a `name` or `short_name` member, or both, to define the PWA name.
+To identify your PWA, the JSON must include a `name` or `short_name` member, or both, to define the PWA name.
 It can also include a `description`.

 - [`name`](/en-US/docs/Web/Manifest/name)
   - : The name of the PWA.
 This is the name used when the operating system lists applications, as the label next to the application icon, etc.